 - Step 5: Submission of final tenders – submitted 18 September 2018

-- Step 8: A contract or contracts will be awarded
+- Step 8: If preferred bidder is approved, contract awarded

 It is critically important that the integrity of the procurement process is maintained.
 To date a large number of stakeholders have been involved in the NBP process.
 It is critical that all stakeholders are fully aware of how we must manage engagement with the Department during the procurement process.
 We have developed a communications protocol document setting out the guidelines in this regard.
 This document sets out the communications protocol for stakeholders engaging with the Department throughout the NBP Intervention procurement process.